 This homemade Broth/Stock can be used as liquid in making soups, stews, gravies, sauces and reductions.
-This recipe is great for building healthy bones.
+This recipe is great for building healthy bones and helping to restore your microbiome balance.

 1.5kg (or more) of bones from a healthy source (poultry, beef, wild caught fish)